Privacy Policy: Overview

 Access to personal information

-Privacy obligations applying to the Scheme
+Privacy obligations applying to ACT Official Visitors

-The Scheme ensures that appropriate standards are used when service provision is outsourced to the private sector.
+ACT Official Visitors ensures that appropriate standards are used when service provision is outsourced to the private sector.

 Disclaimer